 Other industries such as health and rail are welcome to join too in order to learn from the experiences of FRMS in the airline industry thereby creating a subgroup for their industry.

-The joining fee is set at £250 which also includes the membership fee for the year 2010/11 Each year, the fee will be set by the members at the Annual General Meeting (AGM).
+The joining fee is set at USD $350 which also includes the membership fee for that year up to the end of 31st December.
+Each year, the fee will be set by the members at the Annual General Meeting (AGM).
 It will be kept as low as possible as the Forum is run as a cost neutral organisation.
-The AGM on 28th May 2010 voted to keep the joining fee static and levy a £100 annual fee payable by all member organisations on 1st August 2010.
-All subsequent AGMs were incorporated with each meeting and all members attending voted to retain the fee structure of £250 on joining and £100 per annum renewal.
+Currently the fee structure is USD $200 on joining and USD $150 per annum renewal.

 The Forum has a serious purpose to enhance the knowledge of the airline operators, for their industry, by their industry and must operate in a trusting open environment that is not influenced by commerce.

 The benefits of membership are:

 - Free access to a growing body of knowledge;

 - Ability to contribute to Best Practise for the industry;

 - Education – understand the maturity of the knowledge base within the industry and be able to select the right